 People experienced care in a safe environment because staff had the knowledge necessary to enable them to respond appropriately to concerns about people's safety.
 All of the staff and the registered manager had received appropriate training in safeguarding.
 Staff knew how to raise observed concerns and to apply the provider's policy.
-One member of staff told us if they had any concerns, "I would go to [the registered manager].
-I know I can go to different contacts such as safeguarding if I need to; their details are on the wall".
-The registered manager explained the action they would take when a safeguarding concern was raised with her and the records confirmed this action had been taken when a safeguarding concern had been identified.
-The registered manager had reported this to the appropriate authority in a timely manner.
+One member of staff told us if they had any concerns, "I wouldn't worry about intervening or saying something.
+I would report it to the manager".
+Another member of staff said they would report it and if nothing happened they would go above the person or report it to CQC".
+The registered manager explained the action they would take if a safeguarding concern was raised with her and the records they would complete to support this action, including reporting the concern to the appropriate authority in a timely manner.

 People were protected from individual risks in a way that supported them and respected their independence.
 The registered manager had assessed the risks associated with providing care to each individual; these were recorded along with actions identified to reduce those risks.
 They were personalised and written in enough detail to protect people from harm, whilst promoting their independence.
-For example, one person had a risk assessment in place in respect of their ability to make a cup of tea for themselves and included the support staff may need to provide if required.
-During the inspection we observed staff monitoring this person as they made themselves a cup of tea, in line with their risk assessment.
-A family member told us their relative had, "been at the home a long time, so staff know him and understand the risks."
-They added "He likes to watch the traffic, so they [staff] got a gate pad [to lock the gate] so he can watch safely".
+For example, one person had a risk assessment in place in respect of their going out into the community independently.
+During the inspection we observed this person telling staff they were going out and staff checking the person had everything they needed, in line with their risk assessment.
+The health professional told us "All staff I have been involved with, have demonstrated risk awareness, and the need to monitor and review care based on this".
+They added "We discussed issue of client going out unsupervised.
+It was agreed staff would monitor his ability to manage safely going out into the community without getting lost, we agreed a plan for [the person] having his name and address to keep in wallet in case of rare incident of becoming disorientated".
 Staff were able to explain the risks relating to people and the action they would take to help reduce the risks from occurring.

-Where an incident or accident had occurred, there was a clear record of this, which was sent to the provider.
+Where an incident or accident had occurred, there was a clear record of this, which was recorded on the provider's electronic system.
 This enabled analysis to take place, both from the home's perspective and provided the opportunity for learning and risk identification across all of the services owned by the provider.
-Each person's care plan contained a 'Vulnerable Adult Form' and a 'My Life, a Full Life' care passport, both of which provided the information necessary for health professionals to support that person should they be taken to hospital in an emergency.
+Each person's care plan contained a 'Vulnerable Adult Form' which provided the information necessary for health professionals to support that person should they be taken to hospital in an emergency.

-People and their families told us there were sufficient staff to meet people's needs.
-One person said staff, "always take me out when I want to go to the shops".
-A family member told us, "There always seems to be staff around when I visit".
-A visiting health professional told us there was enough staff to look after people safely.
-They said, "Whenever I came to the home I have never seen less than three members of staff interacting with people".
+People and a family member told us there were sufficient staff to meet people's needs.
+One person said staff, "help me, if I want them".
+A family member told us, "Yes, there is enough staff.
+They do extra hours so [my relative] can go out for a walk and go to the library".
 The registered manager told us that staffing levels were based on the needs of the people using the service.
 The staffing level in the home provided an opportunity for staff to interact with the people they were supporting in a relaxed and unhurried manner.
 Staff responded to people's needs promptly.
 There was a duty roster system, which detailed the planned cover for the home.
-This provided the opportunity for short term absences to be managed through the use of overtime, staff employed by the provider at other homes, the provider's bank staff and agency staff.
+This provided the opportunity for short term absences to be managed through the use of overtime, staff employed by the provider at other homes.
 The registered manager was also available to provide extra support when appropriate.